 A draft work plan, including tentative schedule, is developed by the Committee at its first meeting of the year.
 The work plan is based on referred items carried over from the prior year, plus committee member and staff knowledge of emerging issues/policies.
+The committee chair may add a study session to the committee's work plan.
+The study session would operate like a Council study session (see Council Guidelines Section 3.13) and not include public comment.
 The draft work plan is forwarded to the full Council for review and approval as a Consent Calendar item.